flashbots/suave-geth/README.md

 ### SUAVE library

-Along the SUAVE precompiles, we provide a convenient wrapper for calling them from Solidity.
+Along with the SUAVE precompiles, we provide a convenient wrapper for calling them from Solidity.
 The [library](suave/sol/libraries/Suave.sol) makes the precompiles easier to call by providing the signatures, and the library functions themselves simply perform a `staticcall` of the requested precompile.

 ```solidity
 library Suave {